rgieseke/base16-textadept/README.md

 Set a theme by putting the following in your `~/.textadept/init.lua`, e.g. for Solarized Light:

-    if not CURSES then ui.set_theme('base16-solarized-light') end
+    buffer:set_theme(not CURSES and 'base16-solarized-light' or 'term')

 ### Preferences